Highlights

 Annapurna Circuit Trek Overview

-One of the biggest highlights of the trek is crossing Thorong La Pass (5,416m), one of the highest and most famous trekking passes in Nepal.
-After the pass, the trail descends toward Muktinath, Jomsom, and Marpha in the Mustang region, where the landscape becomes much drier and wider.
+One of the biggest highlights of the journey is crossing Thorong La Pass (5,416m), one of the highest and most famous trekking passes in Nepal.
+The crossing can be physically challenging, but the mountain views and sense of achievement make it one of the most memorable parts of the trek.

 Itinerary